 One of the biggest problems growing potatoes in the garden is the possibility of fungus forming on the potatoes.
 Whether it be late blight fungus, which was responsible for Irish Potato Famine, or early blight, which can be just as devastating to a potato plant, potato fungus can destroy your potato plants.
-But, when you use fungicide for seed potatoes, you can greatly reduce your chances of fungus on your potatoes.
+When you use fungicide for seed potatoes though, you can greatly reduce your chances of fungus on your potatoes.

 Causes of Fungus on Potatoes